Tax Aware Investing

 There is much truth to the expression “It’s not what you make,” It’s what your keep.
 It’s a good time to remind yourself that taxes are an integral part of any financial plan and investment decision.
 Why?

 Investors who are focused on the long-term should consider how taxes affect total returns over time.
-Financial advisors and tax professionals are able to work together to develop a plan that maximizes your chances of reaching your financial goals.
+Tax Planning Investment advisors and professionals are able to work together to develop a plan that maximizes your chances of reaching your financial goals.
 An ideal tax aware portfolio!

 Tax Planning Versus Tax Preparation

-It is important that you understand the difference between tax planning and tax preparation.
+It is important that you understand the difference between planning and preparation of your taxes.
 Tax preparation looks backward and uses information from the previous year.
-While a tax return may be completed correctly according to IRS guidelines, it fails to address how to minimize the tax consequences of investment decisions.
+While a tax return may be completed correctly according to IRS guidelines, it fails to address how to minimize the taxes of investment decisions.

-Tax planning involves ongoing dialogue, goals-based planning, investments, and risk management.
-Long-term wealth accumulation should not be achieved through tax preparation, but rather tax planning.
+Planning for taxes involves ongoing dialogue, goals-based planning, tax aware investments, and risk management.
+Long-term wealth accumulation should not be achieved through preparation, but rather tax planning with tax planning investment advisors.

 A Framework to Move Beyond the Current Year